carlosrgzm/toastr-5-laravel/README.md

 toastr
 ======

-Easy [toastr.js](https://github.com/CodeSeven/toastr) notifications for Laravel 5.4 or lower, a ported version of Laravel 4 Toastr by [kamaln7](https://github.com/kamaln7/toastr)
+Easy [toastr.js](https://github.com/CodeSeven/toastr) notifications for Laravel 5.5, a ported version of Laravel 4 Toastr by [kamaln7](https://github.com/kamaln7/toastr)

 Installation
 ------------

-1. Either run `composer require carlosrgzm/toastr-5-laravel` or add `"carlosrgzm/toastr-5-laravel": "dev-master"` to the `require` key in `composer.json` and run `composer install`
+1. Either run `composer require carlosrgzm/toastr-5-laravel` or add `"carlosrgzm/toastr-5-laravel": "1.0"` to the `require` key in `composer.json` and run `composer install`
 2. Add `'Kamaln7\Toastr\ToastrServiceProvider',` to the `providers` key in `config/app.php`
 3. Add `'Toastr'          => 'Kamaln7\Toastr\Facades\Toastr',` to the `aliases` key in `config/app.php`